ForesightsIT/ML/README.md

 Training script defined the clean_data() function (before cleaning & spitting), only then to define the main() function.

-The hyperdrive config was used and it included both a parameter sampler, as well as an Early Stopping Policy (as its rationale of parameters choice to be explained below).
+The hyperdrive Parameters Tuning policies for the Logistic Regression [using --C (0.2 - 0.9) and --max-iter (50 - 100) values, with Accuracy as the performance metric and max concurrent runs as 4 nodes] configured both Hyperparameter Sampling, as well as an ETP (Early Stopping Policy) as its rationale of parameters choice to be explained below.

 ## Chosen Parameter Sampler Benefit & Rationale Explanation: